What Do Nuclear Medicine Technologist Do?

 The states with the most job growth for Nuclear Medicine Technologist are Wyoming, Utah, and Alaska.
 Watch out if you plan on working in North Dakota, Hawaii, or Delaware.
 These states have the worst job growth for this type of profession.

-Nuclear Medicine Technologist Salary
+How Much Does a Nuclear Medicine Technologist Make?

-Nuclear Medicine Technologists make between $55,330 and $104,730 a year.
+The salary for Nuclear Medicine Technologists ranges between about $55,330 and $104,730 a year.

 Nuclear Medicine Technologists who work in California, District of Columbia, or Washington, make the highest salaries.